hyperspy/hyperspy/doc/user_guide/visualisation.rst

 font size globally, use the command ``matplotlib.rcParams.update({'font .size': 8})``.

+.. versionadded:: 1.5
+   Add support for plotting :py:class:`~.signal.BaseSignal` with navigation dimension 2 and signal dimension 0.

 A common usage for :py:func:`~.drawing.utils.plot_images` is to view the different slices of a multidimensional image (a *hyperimage*):